How to stay private online

 Use separate browsers and virtual machines

 For better privacy protection, it’s a good practice to use a separate browser so you don’t “mix” identities or leak information that might disclose your identity (for example through use of cookies).
 Using virtual machines is even better, so the activity in the virtual machine would be isolated from your personal environment.
-For best security use Linux virtual machines in VirtualBox or VMware.
+For best security use Linux virtual machines in VirtualBox or VmWare.
 Tails and Whonix are Linux distributions with a strong focus on privacy and anonymity.

 Protect your DNS requests

 Use a DNS service that doesn’t log instead of your own ISP’s DNS.
+Check OpenNicProject.
 Be warned that DNS queries are still insecure because the protocol itself is not encrypted.
-Use encrypted DNS (DoH / DoT) if supported by your browser / devices.
+If you use a VPN, make sure you don’t have DNS leaks: dnsleaktest.com, ipleak.net